Ella Macknight

 She was educated privately and later attended Toorak College.
 She earned her MB/BS in 1928 from the University of Melbourne, where she was resident from 1923 at Janet Clarke Hall, at that time still the women's residential wing of Trinity College.
-After qualifying as an obstetrician and gynaecologist (MD, 1931, DGO 1936), she was associated with the Queen Victoria Hospital from 1935–77.
-Her appointments included honorary obstetrician and gynaecologist from 1935–64; vice-president of the Committee of Management for 1963–71 and president from 1971–77.
+After qualifying as an obstetrician and gynaecologist (MD, 1931, DGO 1936), she was associated with the Queen Victoria Hospital, Melbourne from 1935 to 1977.
+Her appointments included honorary obstetrician and gynaecologist from 1935 to 1964, vice-president of the Committee of Management for 1963 to 1971 and president from 1971 to 1977.

-She was president of the Council of the Royal College of Gynaecologists from 1970–72 and served as chairmen of the Blood Transfusion Committee, Victorian Division of the Red Cross Society from 1964–70 and a member of the Executive of the Victorian Division during the same period.
+She was president of the Council of the Royal College of Gynaecologists from 1970 to 1972 and served as chairmen of the Blood Transfusion Committee, Victorian Division of the Red Cross Society from 1964 to 1970 and a member of the Executive of the Victorian Division during the same period.

 Honours

 Ella Macknight was appointed as a Dame Commander of the Order of the British Empire for services to medicine on 1 January 1969.